pete-rai/p5js-bubbles/README.md

 }
 ```

-You can also include other data in the JSON.
+You can also include other data in the JSON structure.
 These won't be read by Bubbles, but will be passed to your callback functions on-select and tooltip.
-For example, the 'year' data item in the example below:
+For example, see the 'year' data item in the example below:

 ```json
 {